yolosec/deadcodeBlog/_posts/2016-08-03-Blind-Java-Deserialization-Commons-Gadgets.markdown

 SerializableConstant.method1(const).method2(const)....methodN(const);
 ```

 This is followed also by _[ysoserial]_ exploit, very easy one.
-Few important things to notice:
+A few important things to notice:

 #### Serializable static chain start
  _ConstantTransformer_ can accept only Serializable objects in order to work in payload. e.g.,
  _String_, _File_, _Class_, _Object[]_, _Long_, ...

- On the other hand we can start with different Transformer, e.g., _[InstantiateTransformer](#InstantiateTransformer)_
+ On the other hand, we can start with a different Transformer, e.g., _[InstantiateTransformer](#InstantiateTransformer)_
  to create a new instance as a start of the chain.

 #### Serializable static method arguments
-Due to _[InvokerTransformer](#InvokerTransformer)_ internal mechanism, we cannot pass result of the computation as a
+Due to _[InvokerTransformer](#InvokerTransformer)_ internal mechanism, we cannot pass the result of the computation as a
 method argument.
 All method arguments have to be also Serializable objects, created in time of payload
 generation.
 E.g., it is not possible to construct a gadget like:
 `sendFile(readFile("/etc/passwd"));`